ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 A data cube must have at least one measure to be considered valid.

 The way a measure is defined and configured depends on the shape of your data set.
-A measure can be defined and configured in two different ways: Either by attaching it inside an observation column's configuration as a property, or in a dedicated measures column of its own.
+A measure can be defined and configured in two different ways: Either by attaching it inside an observations column's configuration as a property, or in a dedicated measures column of its own.

-For more information on defining observation columns, see the [observations columns](./columns/observations.md) page.
+For more information on defining observations columns, see the [observations columns](./columns/observations.md) page.
 For more information on defining measures columns, see the [measures columns](./columns/measures.md) page.

 ## Basic configuration